Skip to main content

 Token storage vs. credential storage: You will see expo-secure-store referenced in two contexts in this tutorial:

 1. Token cache (tokenCache from @clerk/expo/token-cache) — stores Clerk's session JSON Web Tokens so users stay signed in across app restarts.
-These tokens refresh on a 50-second interval.
+These tokens are short-lived — Clerk refreshes them roughly every 60 seconds.

 2. Credential storage (useLocalCredentials) — stores the user's email and password behind a biometric gate for quick re-authentication.